Ch3rry-Pi3-AI/LLMOps-Digital-Twin__GitHub_Actions/README.md

 This branch upgrades the **llmops-digital-twin** backend to support **persistent conversational memory**.
 Your Digital Twin can now recall previous messages within a session, enabling natural, context-aware dialogue.
 Memory is stored as JSON files in the `/memory` directory, allowing each session to maintain its own conversation history.

-## part 1: update the backend with memory support
+### Part 1: update the backend with memory support

 ### Step 1: Replace `server.py` with the memory-enabled version